yig/GMU-CS425/README.md

     3. Present the new frame with: `wgpuSwapChainPresent( swapchain );`
     4. Cleanup anything you created in the loop (such as the instance data buffer, the swap chain's texture view, the command encoder, per-sprite bind groups, etc).

-Steps 6, 7, 8, and 10 need a bit more elaboration.
+Steps 7–10 need a bit more elaboration.

 ### Making the `Uniforms` struct